rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i swear a lot

 - my visible user on pt is uhm .itzverbal!! or sum shit like that if ydk who i am

+- i am a real life cosplayer and i have cosplays of two time, that smiley thing from smiley archives/demise skin for noli, and tixful... yeha...

   thats it